The Kaplan Theory

 It’s known as 'directed-attention fatigue'.

-The two main negatives observed were, that an intense lifestyle leads to irritability and an impatience, which in turn has us making ill-informed, instant-gratification decisions.
-Eventually, too many of these decisions and choices become the regrettable ones which impact on our quality of life.
+The two main negatives observed were, that an intense lifestyle leads to irritability and impatience, which in turn has us making ill-informed, instant-gratification decisions.
+Eventually, too many of these decisions and choices become the regrettable ones that impact our quality of life.
+We also need high-quality replica watches for our daily life.

 But as we all know, EASY does not make us SATISFIED.
 If it did, everyone would be satisfied...... and they're not!